How to Register a Company in Zimbabwe — Quick Answer

 - Documents needed: CR2, directors’ IDs, CR6, proof of business address

-Step 9: Open a Business Bank Account
+Step 7: Open a Business Bank Account

-Visit a bank with the following documents:
+Visit a bank with the following documents to open your company account:

 - Certificate of Incorporation (CR2)